onlinecity/gatewayapi-docs/docs/legacy.rst

 where all future development takes place.

 This API is deprecated and only supports sending limited SMS messages.
-Despite the name you can send both GET and POST requests to this API endpoint.
+Despite the name you can submit both GET and POST requests to this API endpoint.

 .. http:post:: /sendsms